The Glenfinnan Viaduct

 St. Mary and St. Finnan church

 Designed by Edward Welby Pugin, son of the better known Augustus Welby Pugin, designer of the House of Commons in London, the Church is open to visitors throughout the day.
 Of outstanding architectural merit, Fr.
 Donald MacDonald, uncle to Col. John A. MacDonald of Glenaladale, the last Laird to live in Glenfinnan House, built the Church.
 Inside the church there is a brass memorial plaque to Prince Charles Edward Stuart.
 Allegedly the only other church in the world to commemorate him is St. Peter's in Rome.
 The bell for the church is situated on the adjacent green due to funds having run out before a bell tower could be built.

-The church has stood on the site for over 140 years but due to its lovely, open location, dampness has affected the fabric and plaster work.
-Despite several years of valiant attempts to make it wind and watertight, by the congregation, it is now a race against time before serious damage occurs.
-The elements of wind, rain, snow and ice have gained the upper hand in the last few years.
-Can you help?
-There is an appeal for funds and support.
+The church has stood on the site for over 140 years but due to its lovely, open location, dampness has affected the fabric and plaster work..
+The elements of wind, rain, snow and ice have gained the upper hand over the years.
+There is an appeal for funds and support to help maintain this important building.
 All help is greatly appreciated.
 For further details please click here

 The Glenfinnan Gathering 1946...